Betta fish tanks – From a quick glance at some of the products being sold you might think anything will do!

-2.5 gallons is many experts ‘recommended minimum’ to have a reasonable chance of keeping your betta alive.
+2.5 gallons is many experts ‘recommended minimum’ to have a reasonable chance of keeping your fish alive.
 But you should also choose to do better than that too.

 5 gallons is the minimum, especially for beginner or casual fish keepers, to have a high chance of a decent, healthy, happy and long living betta.
 But keep in mind here it’s ‘the minimum’.
 The best advice we can give is:

-Get the biggest tank you can comfortably afford and can accommodate in the space you’ve allocated to it in your home.
+Get the biggest aquarium you can comfortably afford and can accommodate in the space you’ve allocated to it in your home.